 -

 Consider the Context: The meaning of a point can vary depending on the context.
 In Euclidean geometry, a point is a primitive notion.
 In calculus, it can be a limit.
 In set theory, it can be an element of a set.
 Be aware of the different ways that points can be interpreted, and choose the interpretation that is most appropriate for the situation.
-For instance, when working with continuous functions, the concept of a point as a limit is crucial for understanding differentiability.
+To give you an idea, when working with continuous functions, the concept of a point as a limit is crucial for understanding differentiability.

 -

 Explore Applications: Points have countless applications in various fields, from computer graphics and robotics to physics and engineering.
 By exploring these applications, you can see how the abstract concept of a point is used to solve real-world problems.
-For example, in computer graphics, points are used to represent vertices of 3D models.
+Here's one way to look at it: in computer graphics, points are used to represent vertices of 3D models.
 In robotics, points are used to represent the position of a robot in space.
 Understanding these applications can make the concept of a point more relevant and engaging.

 FAQ